Jets escape 4-goal hole, stun Devils in shootout

 Blake Wheeler scored the winner in the fourth round of a shootout, and the visiting Winnipeg Jets rallied from a four-goal deficit to beat the New Jersey Devils 5-4 on Friday night in Newark, N.J.
 The Jets' comeback spoiled the Devils' season opener.

 Blake Coleman scored twice, and Nikita Gusev and Sami Vatanen each had a goal as New Jersey built a 4-0 lead with 6:08 left in the second period.
-However, after Kulikov got the Jets within 4-1 on a goal with 10.3 seconds left in the second, the momentum had turned.
+But Kulikov got the Jets within 4-1 on a goal with 10.3 seconds left in the second to turn the momentum.
 Roslovic scored 2:41 into the third to make it 4-2.
-On the goal, New Jersey netminder Cory Schneider (19 saves) exited after sustaining an apparent injury while trying to make the save.
-Backup Mackenzie Blackwood (seven saves) entered and could not stop Perreault from snapping one in at 7:17 of the third.
+On the goal, New Jersey goaltender Cory Schneider (19 saves) exited after sustaining an apparent injury while trying to make the save.
+Backup Mackenzie Blackwood (seven saves) entered but could not stop Perreault from snapping one in at 7:17 of the third.

 Pionk tied it with 7:25 to go in regulation on a nifty goal that stunned the home crowd.
 The Jets nearly won it with two seconds left in the third, but Wheeler's flip shot hit the post.
 New Jersey opened the scoring with two minutes to go in the first period.
 In his NHL debut, former Kontinental Hockey League star Gusev took advantage of a Jets turnover and buried a soft pass from Jesper Bratt.